-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care and you must be hospitalized in a Plan facility. - In this Section, the calendar year deductible applies to almost all benefits.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - Under Standard Option, the calendar year deductible is \$750 per person (\$1,500 per Self Plus One enrollment, or \$1,500 per Self and Family enrollment).
-The calendar year deductible applies to certain benefits in this Section.
-We added notes throughout this brochure to show when the calendar year deductible applies - Be sure to read Section 4, Your costs for covered services for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
+- A facility copay applies to services that appear in this section but are performed in an ambulatory surgical center or the outpatient department of a hospital. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
+We added "(calendar year deductible applies)" when it applies.
+The calendar year deductible is for the Standard Plan: \$750 per person (\$1500 per Self Plus One enrollment, or \$1500 per Self and Family enrollment).
+The calendar year deductible is for the Basic Plan: \$1500 per person (\$3000 per Self Plus One enrollment, or \$3000 per Self and Family enrollment). - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRECERTIFICATION OF HOSPITAL STAYS.
 Please refer to Section 3 to be sure which services require precertification.

-Benefit Description You pay Note: The calendar year deductible applies to certain Standard Option benefits in this Section.
+Note: The calendar year deductible applies to certain Standard Option benefits in this Section.
 We added notes throughout this brochure to show when the calendar year deductible applies.
-Inpatient hospital Room and board, such as 20% after deductible • Ward, semiprivate, or intensive care accommodations; General nursing care; and Meals and special diets.
+Inpatient hospital Standard Basic Room and board, such as 20% after deductible 30% after deductible • Ward, semiprivate, or intensive care accommodations; General nursing care; and Meals and special diets.
 Note: If you want a private room when it is not medically necessary, you pay the additional charge above the semiprivate room rate.
-Other hospital services and supplies, such as: 20% after deductible Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and x-rays Administration of blood, blood plasma, and other biologicals Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Medical supplies, appliances, medical equipment, and any covered items billed by a hospital for use at home (Note: calendar year deductible applies.)
-20% after deductible
+Other hospital services and supplies, such as: 20% after deductible 30% after deductible Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Administration of blood, blood plasma, and other biologicals Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics, including nurse anesthetist services Take-home items